 If you buy online, you're also protected by the Consumer Contracts Regulations.
-These give you 14 days from the time of delivery to return the product for a full refund, even if it's not faulty.
+This gives you 14 days from the time of delivery to return the product for a full refund, even if it's not faulty.

 But save yourself the hassle of having to return a product that's not right for you by doing your research before you buy.
 Our expert reviews will help you choose the best.
 We've got reviews of thousands of products, including: